Window Treatments FAQ

 What Type Header?
 Help Me Decide!

-A flat header, where there is a hem at the top but no rod pocket, is appropriate for clip-on rings.
-This is as simple as a rod pocket and can be requested at no additional charge.
 Finally, Pleated drapes are the more formal choice, and are more expensive, but beautiful.
 These typically have 5 pleats per panel, but this can vary.
+These are custom priced based on fabric, length, and lining.

 What are My Liner Choices?